MihirMishra23/SmartCRM/docs/development/architecture.md

 # Architecture Overview

-This document provides a detailed overview of the Inbox Manager application architecture.
+This document provides a detailed overview of the SmartCRM application architecture.

 ## System Components